zoosky/gatling-load-tests/README.md

 ### [Gatling](http://gatling.io/)

-Gatling is an open-source load test tool, that makes a break from traditional load-tools by using asynchronous concurrency and a Scala DSL for its scripting.
+Gatling is a Scala based open-source load test tool which makes a break from traditional load tools by utilising asynchronous concurrency and a DSL for scripting.

 ### [SBT](http://www.scala-sbt.org/)
 SBT is the de-facto build tool for Scala projects.